I Can Read!: History

 The I Can Read! series began with 1957's Little Bear, by Else Holmelund Minarik and illustrated by Maurice Sendak.
 There are now over 500 titles in the series.

-In late 2020, HarperCollins announced the addition of a new series called "I Can Read!
-Comics", targeted at children between the ages of four and eight.
-It was released in June 2021 with four books, from levels 1 to 3.
+HarperCollins published a new series in 2021, called "I Can Read!
+Comics", which is targeted at children between the ages of four and eight.

 Other languages and formats

 Some I Can Read! books are also available in Spanish, French, audiobook, and e-book format.

 Recognition

 I Can Read! books have won Newbery Medal and Caldecott Medal honors.